Synthetic Hormones Found to Cause Breast Cancer, Again

 A friend and colleague, Phyllis J. Bronson, Ph.D.
 (3) sent me an email about a new report that women’s hormones cause breast cancer.
 This was published March 29 in the Journal of the National Cancer Institute.
 Upon closer inspection, the report is a rehash of the old NIH study, the Women’s Health Initiative, which was terminated early because Prempro, caused breast cancer and heart disease.(1,2)

+This information was published originally in 2002 and again in 2011 in JAMA by the same authors.
+See my previous article which discussed this.
 Above image: breast cancer in specimen radiograph courtesy of jeffrey dach md.

 Prempro Causes Breast Cancer and Heart Disease